-Here’s How to Plan the Perfect Winter Hike
+Here's How to Perfectly Plan for a Winter Hike.

 It’s important to stay active in winter, and there’s no better way than a hike through crisp, freshly fallen snow.
 Whether you’re planning a two-hour walk in the park or an all-day snow hike in the countryside, it’s essential to have the proper clothes and gear to stay warm and safe.
 Here’s what you should bring on your winter hike.